muahmad-hub/Alumni-Website/docs/dev_logs.md

 ### Reflection
 - Having tested the deployment, I've realised that there are so many bugs and points that I as a developer missed initially and wouldn't have noticed if I didn't see trends in the way users are using the website.
 And these errors truly can't really be found till the website is tested which highlights the importance of testing.
 - Also, since I was working on this project solo and ad been working on it for a long time, I knew the code and what exactly it did which led me to not write as many comments explaining what a specific function does.
 However, incase I revisit the code later on or if others read it I added comments for most functions.

+## Date: August 23
+### Deployment
+- Currently I was hosting my website through Render as they had a free tier for web services that provided a 512 MB RAM too.
+- This RAM however, was quite low for my project as I had to use BERT embeddings for my classifier which itself took a major part of the RAM.
+    - For more about my new implementation to counter the RAM constraint.
+[View here](#tf-idf-integration-for-deployment)
+- Just yesterday, I received a message that my postgre sql would expire soon.
+I didn't really want to pay extra for my postgre sql connection so I searched for other databse connections and came accross Supadatabase that offered a decent free tier database connection.
+- So I connected to my Render database locally and created a backup.
+I then created a database on supabase and connected to it and restored it using the backup.
+I then connected it to my website and redeployed it.
+### Reflection
+- This recent database migration really taught me how different web services can rellyu be utlisied.
+Supabase is much better for database connections due to its in built sql features and ability to view and edit the data easily.

+## Date: August 23
+### Deployment
+- Initially I hosted the project on Render's free tier (512MB RAM).
+This proved to be insufficient as the BERT embedding model consumed most of the available memory.
+    - To mitigate this, I implemented a lighter TF-IDF based model for deployment that mimicked the BERT embedings.
+[Details here](#tf-idf-integration-for-deployment)
+- Render also notified me that my PostgreSQL instance would soon expire.
+Rather than moving to a paid tier, I devided to look for other alternatives and chose **Supabase**, which offers a decent free tier with a managed PostgreSQL backend.
+- I then migrated the database by creating a local backup from Render, creating a new instance on Supabase, restoring the backup and updating the connection string for deployment.
+- Render only supports IPv4; whereas, Supabase supports IPv6 and needs a paid add-on for IPv4 support.
+However, the pooling string connection does allow IPv4
+### Reflection
+- This migration highlighted the importance of being aware of the resources for deployment: advanced models like BERT require significant memory overhead, so production systems often demand tradeoffs between model complexity and infrastructure cost
+- Supabase;s managed SQL editor and integrated tools are much better to monitor, query and manage the database compared to Render's.